Three great (and unexpected!) programs for high school students looking for scholarships

-If you’re considering a career-focused education, whether in healthcare, skilled trades, or technology, you might be surprised by just how many scholarships are designed to help you succeed.
-When skilled workers are in constant demand, scholarships are often plentiful.
+So if you’re considering a career-focused education, whether in healthcare, skilled trades, or technology, make sure you’re aware of all the scholarships available to help you succeed.

 The Imagine America Foundation has narrowed in on three program areas that are always in demand, and where scholarship opportunities are abundant … but often overlooked.